SebastianSchwank/Genesis/README.md

 For the future of humanity!
 This software is written by Sebastian Benedigt Josua Schwank.

-For commercial usage and developement please contact me via Facebook:

 www.facebook.com/sebastian.schwank
 (Feel free to discuss my ideas with me :o)